Grokzen/redis-py-cluster/README.md

 ## Dependencies

 - redis (Python client - https://github.com/andymccurdy/redis-py - Install [pip install redis])
-- Cluster enabled redis server (Download the branch that is version 2.9.9+ and that will be 3.0.0 in the future.
-Build redis and setup a cluster with n machines.
-Redis can be found at https://github.com/antirez/redis) (Or use the docker image to create a new cluster)
+- Cluster enabled redis servers (Download the branch that is version 2.9.9+ and that will be 3.0.0 in the future.
+Build redis and setup a cluster with x number of machines.
+Redis can be found at https://github.com/antirez/redis)

+## Docker

+I have created a Dockerfile/Image that I recommend you to use to make testing of this lib easy.

+It can be found at https://github.com/Grokzen/docker-redis-cluster